| |

 -

-Determining the needs of the person to attend the
+Determining the needs of the person

 school or treatment center ("person of concern").